In Slovenian language č, š and ž are pronounced like ch, sh, and zh. Our mountain is written Olševa and pronounced like "Ousheva".

 5. From the north.
 From Zadnji travnik (meadow) you take a marked path towards the south.
 It brings you on the main ridge east of the main summit.
 2 h.
 Easy walk up (T2).
 The second variant goes even more towards the west - through the ravine of Mrzli dol.
 This ravine reaches the main ridge west of the main summit, near the rocks of Visoka peč (between Obel kamen and Govca).
 Both north variants are used as ski tour itineraries.

+All dry times of season, the best time is spring and autumn (September, October).
 For ski tours the best conditions can be from February till start of May.
+Weather: see here.

 Around Olševa there are only many tourist farms, where you can also get accomodation.
 On older maps you will see near Sv.
 Duh also "Koča pod Olševo" (mountain hut), but in the recent years it is closed.

 A few panorama pictures Pick up the panorama and roll it with your mouse.